sttrayno/Network-Automation-Serverless/README.md

 ![](./images/deploy-api.gif)

-Finally, now the API has been published, it can be accessed using tools such as Postman.
+Finally, now the API has been published, it can be accessed using tools such as Postman as can be seen from the graphic below.

 ![](./images/postman.gif)

+Congratulations, you've just set up your first Lambda function and built your first API gateway!
+Great work!